HUNAFA Jurnal Studia Islamika

 https://www.jurnalhunafa.org/index.php/jsi

 <p>Hunafa: Jurnal Studia Islamika is an Islamic studies journal dedicated to publishing scholarly articles on all aspects of Islam and the Muslim peoples and on religious studies.
-Available in print and online and published twice a year, June and December, the journal aims to become one of the leading platforms in Indonesia for new findings and discussions of all fields of Islamic studies.</p> <p>P-ISSN: <a href="http://issn.pdii.lipi.go.id/issn.cgi?daftar&1180430578&1&&">1411-125X</a></p> <p>E-ISSN: <a href="http://issn.pdii.lipi.go.id/issn.cgi?daftar&1398688820&1&&">2355-7710</a></p>State Islamic University of Datokarama Paluen-USHUNAFA Jurnal Studia Islamika1411-125X<p>This work is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.</p> <div id="__if72ru4sdfsdfruh7fewui_once" style="display: none;"> </div> <div id="__zsc_once"> </div>IMPLEMENTATION OF ISLAMIC EDUCATION VALUES IN IMPROVING THE CREATIVITY OF READING INDONESIAN TEXTS IN ISLAMIC PRIMARY EDUCATION
+Available in print and online and published twice a year, June and December, the journal aims to become one of the leading platforms in Indonesia for new findings and discussions of all fields of Islamic studies.</p> <p>P-ISSN: <a href="http://issn.pdii.lipi.go.id/issn.cgi?daftar&1180430578&1&&">1411-125X</a></p> <p>E-ISSN: <a href="http://issn.pdii.lipi.go.id/issn.cgi?daftar&1398688820&1&&">2355-7710</a></p>State Islamic University of Datokarama Paluen-USHUNAFA Jurnal Studia Islamika1411-125X<p>This work is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.</p> <div id="__if72ru4sdfsdfruh7fewui_once" style="display: none;"> </div> <div id="__zsc_once"> </div>EPIGRAPHIC DISCOURSE IN UNDERSTANDING THE QUR’AN FROM THE PERSPECTIVE OF ROBERT HOYLAND

 https://www.jurnalhunafa.org/index.php/jsi/article/view/844